FAQ

 Which platforms are supported?

-Owlmetry has SDKs for two platforms:
+Owlmetry has SDKs for three platforms:

 - Swift SDK — iOS, iPadOS, and macOS (distributed as a Swift Package)

-- Node.js SDK — Express, Fastify, serverless functions, and any Node.js backend
+com.owlmetry:owlmetry-android) - Node.js SDK — Express, Fastify, serverless functions, and any Node.js backend

 Can I self-host Owlmetry?